Eating Disorders

 • Intense fear of gaining weight

-• Preoccupation with food or food related activities
+• Preoccupation with food or food-related activities

 • Negative or distorted body image; perceiving self to be fat when at a healthy weight/underweight